The 5-Minute Audit: How to Self-Score Any Tender Answer

 Minute 3 — Evidence Anchor

-Insert one fresh, time-bound metric with a source and (where safe) a location.
+Insert one time-bound metric with a source and (where safe) a location.
 Example: “Q2 documentation compliance 96% (84% Q1), verified by ten-file QA across two LD services.”
 Small and current beats big and vague.

 Minute 4 — Mini-Example